hyeonbeenlee/segment-anything-fine-tuning/README.md

 Temporarily using unit-sized batch gradient accumulation
 2. Loss function(Focal+Dice) is not strictly validated, but the training looks fine in running.
 3. Multiprocessing image loading not properly working
-4. Custom dataset not implemented, which will load the entire training data to system memory at once (~300 GB).
+4. <del>Custom dataset not implemented, which will load the entire training data to system memory at once (~300 GB).</del> Fixed at Jul 12th 2023.

 ### Not Implemented
 1. Layerwise LR decay of 0.8 not properly implemented
 2. Drop-path with rate of 0.4 not implemented
 3. Decreasing LR with factor of 10 at iteration 60000, 86666...not considered
+4. The code trains **the first mask output** only, therefore the last two mask outputs of multi-mask outputs are not considered.